Digital Marketing for Nonprofits – Making your Mark Online

 The Game Changers

-The Game Changers is a documentary about plant-based eating that aims to show the broader public the benefits of veganism without scaring them off.
-Phase 1 of the project involved promoting the film’s premiere, so our goal was to get people to watch the trailer and click the button to “get tickets.”
+The Game Changers is a documentary about plant-based eating that aims to demonstrate the benefits of veganism.
+Phase 1 of the project involved promoting the film’s premiere, so our goal was to get people to watch the trailer and buy tickets online.

 Phase 2 brought the full website into play.
-We mapped out the target audiences and key messaging and then thought through how we could clear roadblocks to behavioral change.
+We mapped out the film’s target audiences and key messaging and then thought through how we could activate behavioral change and encourage signups.

 • Services: website design and development, marketing, paid media strategy, asset development